Lancia Fulvia: Fulvia HF F&M

 In 1969 three competition Fulvia 1.6 HFs were transformed into racing barchettas by Claudio Maglioli.
 The roof and about 28 cm of rear bodywork were cut away; heating, interior trim, the passenger seat, and the inner pair of headlamps were removed, while the fuel tank took place of the rear bench seat.
-In spite of the chassis bracing needed to preserve rigidity without the roof, the car resulted 200 kg lighter than the coupé; the suspension had to be retuned to compensate for the lighter weight, and one leaf was removed from the front spring.
+In spite of the chassis bracing needed to preserve rigidity without the roof, the car was 200 kg lighter than the coupé; the suspension had to be retuned to compensate for the lighter weight, and one leaf was removed from the front spring.
 The car was christened Fulvia HF F&M Special, where F and M stood for the initials of Lancia team manager Cesare Fiorio and of Maglioli.
 The barchetta's first major race entry was the 1969 Targa Florio.
 Sandro Munari and Rauno Aaltonen drove one to a ninth overall placement as well as to a class victory.